Small Business Guides

 - Public forum

-People can ask you questions and criticise your business plan online.
+People can ask you questions and criticize your business plan online.
 If you don't manage this engagement well, it could backfire and affect your reputation.
-Be prepared for criticism, and know how to handle it effectively.
+Be prepared for criticizm, and know how to handle it effectively.

 Crowdfunding gets you instant publicity – and the attention of thousands of potential investors.